Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	10. Categorization:  Panarchic Retreats are a Hedonological technology.
 They research how to make life fun.
 As hedonological technologies proliferate, they try to create a more fun society where doing the right thing and doing the fun thing become more synonymous.
 	11. Conversion notes:  These structures are omniconverters that reduce the implied transitional friction between the cultures.
 Everyone likes a vacation, the skills required to staff a vacation resort are hardly exotic, and all kinds of people can meet here without offending any particular ideology.
 	12. Bureaucratic waste analysis:  The bureaucratic expense of running all these vacation areas is totally literal.
 There's no reason to expect this to promote hatred of bureaucrats or the destruction of bureaucratic talent; on the contrary, it would promote developing marginal territories, and (long-term) contributes to surfacing/protecting bureaucratic talent.
 Of course, more of the area's bureaucratic potential is then being spent on vacationing...
-	13. Utopic rating:  5/5
+	13. Liberation rating:  5/5
-	14. Public protection rating:  5/5
+	14. Protection rating:  5/5
 	15. Technological smoothness:  5/5
 	16. Technological extremophilia:  Territory average.
 	17. Stress/Boredom rating: 2 (Calm)
+	18. Me-points: 1/3
-	18. Kind of person most protected:  Service workers who like their jobs
+	19. Kind of person most protected:  Service workers who like their jobs
-	19. Special categories:  Hypersmooth, Hedonological, Failsafe
+	20. Special categories:  Hypersmooth, Hedonological, Failsafe
-	20. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy; Empire<->Commonwealth
+	21. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy; Empire<->Commonwealth
 8. Seat of Policy
 	1. Mechanism proposal:  The Seats of Policy engage in long-term bureaucratic meta-analysis.
 	2. Mechanism proposal:  Since they host travelling policy analysts, the Seats of Policy encourage bureaucratic talents to travel from region to region.
 This investment in travel logistics has the same general beneficial effect on survival rates as Panarchic Retreats.
 	3. Categorization:  As the Commonwealth has strong commitments to public happiness (and I personally believe hedonology will be important to humanity's future), I consider these to be Hedonological structures despite being deeply boring.
 	4. Bureaucratic waste analysis:  The Seats of Policy siphon off some of the system's bureaucrats to do analytical work unrelated to the day-to-day operations of the system.
 They also encourage some amount of brain drain as talented individuals leave the system.
 Still, these are extremely protective of bureaucratic talent...
 By this rubric, they are perfectly utopic, and so the Seats of Policy reduce the galaxy's inclination to all forms of incompetence and corruption.
-	5. Utopic rating:  5/5
+	5. Liberation rating:  5/5
-	6. Public protection rating:  4/5
+	6. Protection rating:  3/5, +1 with Seat of Justice, +1 with Panarchic Symposium
 	7. Technological smoothness:  5/5
 	8. Stress/Boredom rating:  1/5 (Dull)
+	9. Me-points:  1/3
-	9. Technological extremophilia:  Unrateable.
+	10. Technological extremophilia:  Unrateable.
 The Seats of Policy neither start experiments nor stop them, but they observe them very closely.
-	10. Kind of person most protected:  Bureaucrats
+	11. Kind of person most protected:  Bureaucrats
-	11. Special categories:  Failsafe, Hedonological, Detached
+	12. Special categories:  Failsafe, Hedonological, Detached
-	12. Conversion potential:  Commonwealth<->Panarchy
+	13. Conversion potential:  Commonwealth<->Panarchy
 9. Subconscious Education
 	1. Authorial Protest:  This tech slot should REALLY be occupied by "Dream Reeves", a service that protects peoples' slumber.
 People who sleep perfectly at night are more culturally competent AND stronger-willed AND happier, which should be its mechanical effect.
 The +Happiness buff here would be more valuable to the Panarchy than the additional research.
 	2. Mechanism proposal:  The literally described technology turns dreams into an edutainment system, using interfaces between the panarchic nanotechnologies and the setting's cybernetics.
 Data-organization is what dreams are for, right?
 This makes them BETTER at it.